 D-AA is mainly present in certain glands, such as the testicles, as well as in semen and sperm cells.

 Researchers believe that D-AA is implicated in male fertility.
 In fact, D-AA levels are significantly lower in infertile men than fertile men (

 This is supported by studies showing that D-AA supplements may increase levels of testosterone, the male sex hormone that plays an essential role in male fertility.

-For instance, an observational study in infertile men suggested that taking 2.66 grams of D-AA for three months increased their testosterone levels by 30–60% and sperm count and motility by 60–100%.
+For example, a study in infertile men suggested that taking 2.7 grams of D-AA for 3 months increased their testosterone levels by 30–60% and sperm count and motility by 60–100%.

 The number of pregnancies also increased among their partners (4).

-If you rarely exercise but want to improve your fertility, becoming more physically active should be one of your top priorities.
+If you rarely exercise but want to improve your fertility, make becoming physically active one of your top priorities.

 Oxidative stress is when levels of reactive oxygen species (ROS) reach harmful levels in the body.